API Tokens

 Authorization: Bearer conduit_aB3c...

-The same header format works for both API tokens and session JWTs.
-Conduit tries JWT validation first and falls back to API tokens.
+The same header format works for an API token and for a session JWT.
+Conduit tries JWT validation first, and then falls back to API tokens.

-Two restrictions reduce the damage if a token leaks:
+Two restrictions limit the damage when a token leaks:

-- Expiry.
+• Expiry.
 Set the shortest practical lifetime.
-Renew or rotate by issuing a new token before the old one expires.
+To rotate a token, issue a new one before the old one expires.

 Listing and revoking

-The list page shows every active token with its creation date, expiry (or Never expires), and the timestamp of its most recent successful API request (or Never used).
+The list page shows every active token.
+Each row has the creation date, the expiry (or Never expires), and the time of the most recent successful API request (or Never used).

 Click Revoke next to a token to invalidate it immediately.
-Any in-flight requests using a revoked token are rejected on the next call.
+Conduit rejects the next call from a revoked token.

-The Last used column makes it easy to spot tokens that no longer have an active caller.
-A token that hasn't been used in months is a good candidate for revocation.
+The Last used column shows which tokens no longer have an active caller.
+A token with no use for several months is a good candidate for revocation.

 Next steps